In the Hood – 2014

-In the Hood will consist of an approximately 15 to 20 foot tall oversized, collapsible Klan hood suspended from the ceiling.
+In the Hood consisted of a 20 foot tall oversized, collapsible Klan hood suspended from the ceiling.

-The outside of the hood will be a Flava Flav inspired ghetto fabulous 5 foot in diameter gold, diamond encrusted Mercedes medallion with a thick gold chain as it's necklace.
-The three points of the Mercedes symbol has K’s at each point (image to come).
+The outside of the hood was a Flava Flav inspired ghetto fabulous 5 foot in diameter gold, diamond encrusted Mercedes medallion with a thick gold chain as it’s necklace.
+The three points of the Mercedes symbol has K’s at each point .

-Three ghetto blinged out Tea Party clocks randomly hang to beckon the viewer to approach the free standing structure. (see images of 3 clocks).
-Two slits for eyes will allow the viewer to take a sneak peek of the interior of the hood.
+Three ghetto blinged-out Tea Party clocks randomly hung to beckon the viewer to approach the free standing structure.
+Two slits for eyes allowed the viewer to take a sneak peek of the interior of the hood.

 Inside the hood

-Viewers enter from the rear to see the Victorian inspired, bustled tea bagger gown adorned with over 1000 Black Tea bags.
-The gown will sit on a steamer trunk inspired platform.
+Viewers entered from the rear to see the Victorian inspired, bustled tea bagger gown adorned with over 1000 Black Tea bags.
+The gown sat on a steamer trunk inspired platform.

 Hottentot Venus (African women who is said to have been mocked and ridiculed, yet inspired the Victorian Bustle dress) Historical images become post marks on the trunk as they reference a journey, suggesting how far we have come and questioning how far we have to go regarding race relations in America (image to come).